 The Brown Bag Book Club

 The Brown Bag Book Club meets monthly throughout the year.
 Books are chosen at the beginning of the program year and are read on your own prior to the group meeting.
 Then, bring a snack or bag lunch and join in on the lively discussion.
-The upcoming book schedule is posted on the church calendar as well as in the Narthex.
+The upcoming book schedule is listed in the weekly electronic newsletter.

 German-American Fellowship League